Cincinesh/tue/docs/headers/vec.md

 Header `<tue/vec.hpp>`
 ===============
-This header provides the `vec` type, type aliases, and some related global math functions.
+This header provides the `vec` type, type aliases, and some related non-member functions.

 Types